SCORESHEET FANTASY BASEBALL: AL DRAFT / RULES PACKET

-Since each week you'll have different pitchers getting the 6th and 7th starts, and since we do not always want your number 1 pitcher to face another team's top pitcher, you do not set an exact rotation in Scoresheet.
-However, we do have a column in which you can list up to three teams (in order) that you'd prefer to have that pitcher face.
+Since each week you will have different pitchers getting the sixth and seventh starts, and since we do not always want your top pitcher to face another team's top pitcher, you do not set a specific pitching rotation in Scoresheet.
+However, Scoresheet does have a column in which you can list up to three teams (in order) that you'd prefer to have that pitcher face.
 (You can list 0, 1, 2, or 3 teams for each starter.)
-Probably the best use of this is to match up lefties against teams with mostly left handed hitters, or righties versus teams with predominantly right handed sluggers, though you may also want to have your better pitchers face the teams that you feel are your main competition.
+In most cases, the best use of this feature is to match up lefties against teams with mostly left handed hitters, or righties against teams with predominantly right handed hitters, although you may also want to have your better pitchers face the teams that you feel are your primary competition.

-List your pitchers in the order you want them moved to the starting rotation if necessary.
-When an emergency starter is needed we scan down the list of bullpen pitchers, and use the first one that had a start that week in the majors.
-If none started we use the first reliever listed that pitched at least 3 innings that week.
-Any bullpen pitcher used as a starter will take on the hook numbers listed for the 5th starter.
-Short relievers from our draft list can not start a Scoresheet game unless they become starters in the majors.
+List your bullpen pitchers in the order you want them moved to the starting rotation, if necessary.
+When an emergency starter is needed, Scoresheet will use the first bullpen pitcher on your list that had a start that week in the majors.
+If none of these pitchers started, the first reliever listed that pitched at least three innings that week in the majors will be used.
+Any bullpen pitcher used as a starter will use the hook numbers listed for the fifth starting pitcher on your team.
+Short relievers from the Scoresheet Player List can not start a Scoresheet game unless they become starting pitchers in the majors.

 Earliest Inning to Use:

 This is the earliest inning each pitcher will appear in a game AS A RELIEVER.
-This column is ignored when choosing starters out of the pen; that is determined by the order you list their names in the bullpen.
+This column is ignored when choosing starters out of the bullpen, which is determined by the order you list them in the bullpen.
 You might want your better relievers saved for late innings.
-Also, we will NOT use a reliever with an earliest inning of 6 or later (a 'set-up man') when you are already behind by more than 3 runs or ahead by more than 7 runs - we'll try to save him for a more important situation.
+Also, Scoresheet will NOT use a reliever with an earliest inning of "6" or later (as a "set-up man"') when you are already behind by more than three runs or ahead by more than seven runs - Scoresheet will try to save him for more important situations.

 Rank when used as a Reliever:

 This number determines the order your pitchers will appear as relievers, subject to the earliest inning used column (and their available playing time).
-The rank vs. Right-Handed Batters (RHB) and vs. Left-Handed Batters (LHB) is used depending on who the FIRST batter coming up is.
+The rank vs. Right-Handed Batters (RHB) and vs. Left-Handed Batters (LHB) is used depending on who is the FIRST batter coming up.

-Pitchers listed in this category will ONLY be used in "Scoresheet save situations'.
-Thus, like most major league teams, you probably only need 1 designated closer.
+Pitchers listed in this category will ONLY be used in "Scoresheet save situations".
+Thus, like most major league teams, you likely only need one designated closing pitcher.
 Closers are always ranked higher than your other relievers, so they will be used first in a save situation, subject to their earliest inning used.
-Like other relievers, you can rank them differently vs. RHB's and LHB's (if you have two of them listed).
-A short reliever, or a pitcher listed as a closer on your lineup card, can only pitch at most 3 innings in a single game.
-Relief pitchers always get taken out for a closer in a save situation, starting with any available closer's earliest inning used.
+Like other relievers, you can rank closers differently vs. RHB's and LHB's (if you have two of them listed).
+A short reliever, or a pitcher listed as a closer on your lineup card, can only pitch, at most, three innings in a single game.
+Relief pitchers are always taken out for a closer in a save situation, starting with any available closer's earliest inning used.